mdeweerd/openfixture/README.md

 ## Known Issues
   * When loading the fonts file a new small window opens in Ubuntu.
 Seems innocuous but still annoying [Only seen on ubuntu 14.04]
+  * STEP generation with FreeCAD is not entirely functional

 ## License
 Creative Commons (CC BY-SA 4.0)

 ## Contributors
   * Elliot Buller - Tiny Labs Inc
+  * Mario DE WEERD - Ynamics

 Please email with any pull requests or new feature requests elliot@tinylabs.io